tjkomor/fs-challenge/README.md

 ### README

 This is a React web application that allows users to add new beers to a cooler, and like or dislike a specific beer.
-I chose to use Redux for state management on the front end, which allows the user to have a seamless user experience without having to deal with constant re-rendering.
+I chose to use Redux for state management, which allows the user to have a seamless user experience without having to deal with constant re-rendering of the page.

 * To run this application you MUST run a proxy
  * RECOMMENDED PROXY: `git clone https://github.com/Rob--W/cors-anywhere.git`